fieldstrength/quantum-random/README.md

 quit              –  Quit
 ```

-Commands are not case-sensitive (except for specifying file paths).
+Commands are not case-sensitive (except for file paths).

 #### Display options